Lake Malawi

 Lake Malawi beach resorts

 The beautiful mountainous terrain surrounding much of Lake Malawi doesn’t make for productive farming.
 So the lake itself is a vital part of the Malawi economy.
-Fish such as chambo and kapenta make up the main protein source for the lakeside people.
-So at night, the lake is sparkling with the tiny lights of the fishermen using lights and paddle bangs to attract the fish.
+At night the lake is sparkling with the tiny lights of the fishermen using lights and paddle bangs to attract the fish.

 • Miles of palm-fringed sandy beaches, rounded granite boulders and romantic wooded islands